 Principle 2: Board Composition and Guidance

-The Boards have a strong independent element as four out of seven directors, including the Chairman, are non-executive IDs.
-Other than the CEO is the only executive Director on the Boards , non-executive Directors make up the rest of the Boards.
-This exceeds the recommendations in the Code and fulfils rule 210(5)(c) of the Listing Manual, which requires the Boards to comprise at least two non-executive directors who are independent and free of any material business or financial connection with the issuer.
-None of the IDs have served on the Boards for more than nine years.
+The Boards have a strong independent element as five out of nine directors, including the Chairman, are non-executive IDs.
+Other than the CEO who is the only executive Director on the Boards, non-executive Directors make up the rest of the Boards.
+None of the Directors have served on the Boards for nine years or longer.
 No lead ID is appointed as the Chairman is an ID.
-Profiles of the Directors, their respective Board Committee memberships and roles are set out on pages 19 to 23 of the Annual Report.
+Profiles of the Directors, their respective Board Committee memberships and roles are set out on pages 21 to 26 of the Annual Report.
 Key information on the Directors is also available on ART’s website at www.ascottresidencetrust.com (Website).
 The statement on the composition of the Board of Directors of the Trustee-Manager pursuant to Regulation 12(8) of the BTR can be found on page 141 of the Annual Report.

-The Boards review from time to time the size and composition of the Boards and each Board Committee, with a view to ensuring that the size is appropriate in facilitating effective decision-making, and the composition reflects a strong independent element as well as a balance and diversity of thought and background.
-The review takes into account the scope and nature of ART’s operations, and the competition that ART faces.
+The Boards review from time to time the size and composition of the Boards and each Board Committee, with a view to ensuring that the size is appropriate in facilitating effective decision-making, and the composition reflects a strong independent element as well as balance and diversity of thought and background.
+The review takes into account the scope and nature of the Stapled Group’s operations, and the competition that the Stapled Group faces.

-The Boards assess annually (and as and when circumstances require) the independence of each Director in accordance with the requirements of the Listing Manual and the guidance in the Code and where relevant, the recommendations set out in the Practice Guidance accompanying the Code (Practice Guidance), the Securities and Futures (Licensing and Conduct of Business) Regulations (SFR), the BTR and the Listing Manual.
-A Director is considered independent if he or she is independent in conduct, character and judgement and:
+The Boards assess annually (and as and when circumstances require) the independence of each Director in accordance with the requirements of the Listing Manual and the guidance in the Code, the Securities and Futures (Licensing and Conduct of Business) Regulations (SFR), the BTR and where relevant, the recommendations set out in the Practice Guidance accompanying the Code (Practice Guidance).
+A Director is considered independent if he or she is independent in conduct, character and judgment and: